 Homemade Nihari Masala- a must for this recipe

-Instructions - step by step process of cooking nalli nihari at home
+Instructions - step-by-step process of cooking nalli nihari at home

 Make the Nihari Masala by combining all the ingredients mentioned in the recipe card.
 You can store the nihari masala for future use as well.